Programs

 After School Enrichment Classes

 Ho`ala School hosts teachers from the community to provide a variety of enrichment activities.
-Classes include private piano lessons, hula, STEAM Club, Ukulele Club, and Robotics.
-Enrichment teachers set their own class fees.
+Classes include private Piano lessons, Cooking Club, Taiko Drumming, Garden Club, Art & Drama, and Robotics.
+Currently, each club costs $30 per student with the exception of private piano lessons (fees arranged with instructor Keiko Poarch).

 Middle School